 ITER will demonstrate the production and control of a sustained fusion power source for hundreds of seconds at power-plant relevant scale.
 Public and private fusion sectors agree that this is an essential step to establish the scientific basis for practical fusion energy and the development of first-of-a-kind fusion technologies.
 The ITER project crosscuts the nation’s fusion goals for research, technology development, and a path to practical fusion energy.

-Fact sheet:
+Fact sheets: